YCWangVince/Mnist-GAN-API/README.md

       on the 'Recent Settings' label.
 (All settings cannot be changed when the network training starts or pauses.)

   'Pause/Resume' Button: Click the button the training will be suspended.
 Click again and it will resume.
-      You cannnot start a new training process now but stop this process first.
+      You cannot start a new training process now but stop this process first.

   'Set to Default' Button: Click the button, and all settings will go back to default ones showed on the 'Default Settings'
       label above.
 (All settings cannot be set to default value when the network training starts or pauses.)